 gives access to personal objects like your home folder, clipboard, trash, address book and calendar.
 The instant access bar may disappear if the browser window gets too narrow for its display.
+The navigation bar specifies the location of the current object in your folder hierarchy as a path from your home folder to this very object: Workspaces of your-user-name / active workspaces.
+The names in the directory path are links to the respective folder pages.

-The navigation bar
+👚 Workspaces of Kreifelts 🕨 Mg-CBe 🕨 CeBIT 💮

-🟠 Workspaces of Kreifelts 🕨 Mg-CBe 🕨 CeBIT 🙀 👘 Search
+Search Q